CiscoDevNet/terraform-provider-aci/website/docs/d/multicast_pool_block.html.markdown

 ## Attribute Reference ##

-* `id` - Attribute id set to the Dn of the of Multicast Address Pool Block.
+* `id` - Attribute id set to the Dn of the Multicast Address Pool Block.